 I couldn’t keep the eyes of my boys innocent.

-I couldn’t keep my dad from betraying us.
+I couldn’t keep betrayal from hurting me.

 I couldn’t keep our dog from dying.

 I couldn’t make my son stop wetting the bed.

 I couldn’t help that young girl see that God’s love is better than any man’s love.